 Master's Degree in Food and Nutrition Sciences

-The master's program in Food and Nutrition Sciences features a multidisciplinary approach to the study of food and nutrition.
+The traditional master's program in Food and Nutrition Sciences features a multidisciplinary approach to the study of food and nutrition.
 Students take required core courses in food and nutrition, as well as additional courses in an approved concentration that most students design themselves to create a unique program.
 The program's versatility makes it suitable for a variety of graduate students, including those with limited food or nutrition undergraduate training; those who have an existing registered dietetics credential but wish to obtain an advanced degree; educators who wish to obtain training in food and nutrition; or those who require additional coursework to apply for a dietetics internship.

 Graduate students are encouraged to conduct multidisciplinary research in one of our current food and nutrition research areas: